SDVoE LIVE! on demand

 Matt Dodd (10:22):

-Yeah.
-So right now, what we’re seeing, guys, is we’re going to give you a little bit of behind the scenes.
-Okay?
-You’ll see that Tim, sorry, is leaving camera one.
-And with the miracle of science and modern technology… Don’t worry.
-We’re going to show you how to do this because even you guys can do this at home.
-In a very short space of time from now, we’re going to bring Tim in right next to me.
+So right now, we’re going to give you a little bit of behind the scenes.
+You’ll see that Tim is leaving camera one.
+And with the miracle of science and modern technology we’re going to bring Tim in right next to me.
 How cool is that, JK?
-This is the first time we’ve done this on SDVoE LIVE!, and naturally, there’s a few more mistakes.
-We’ve gotten a bag yet.
-So let’s just see what happens.
+This is the first time we’ve done this on SDVoE LIVE!, so let’s just see what happens.
 But for now, let’s introduce Tim back into our stage.
 Hello, Tim, are you there?

 Tim Albright (10:59):